Chart Color Schemes

 Household Composition

-Wingham features high concentrations of lone person households, with a fairly typical median household size
+Wingham features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.7% of all households, consisting of 22.0% couples with children, 27.7% couples without children, and 15.5% single parent families.
-Non-family households comprise the remaining 33.3%, with lone person households at 30.8% and group households making up 2.6%.
-The median household size is 2.3 people, aligning with the Rest of NSW average.
+Family households comprise 66.7% of all households, including 22.0% couples with children, 27.7% couples without children, and 15.5% single parent families.
+Non-family households account for the remaining 33.3%, with lone person households at 30.8% and group households comprising 2.6%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households